 children so that they could be better understood and allow them to develop a

-idea of what they could become when they grew up.
-Both series were made
+what they could become when they grew up.
+Both series were made possible by a

 artwork using felt markers and an airbrush.
 The series was produced and